Preparing to Apply

-Decision notifications are sent via e-mail from firstname.lastname@example.org.
+Decision notifications are sent via e-mail from email@example.com.
 Admitted students receive their official admissions offer via U.S. mail.
-You may also check the status of your application at any time by clicking the Check Your Status button on the JD Admissions homepage.
+You may also check the status of your application at any time by clicking this Check Your Status link.

 How much is your seat deposit and when is it due?

 In order to accept your place in the entering class, you must submit a $900 seat deposit by your seat deposit deadline.
 The deposit is credited toward tuition charges for the fall semester.
 We will enclose complete instructions with your admission letter.